cloudrac3r/out-of-your-element/readme.md

 	* $ `npm run addbot`
 	* $ `./addbot.sh`

+Now any message on Discord will create the corresponding rooms on Matrix-side.
+After the rooms have been created, Matrix and Discord users can chat back and forth.

+To get into the rooms on your Matrix account, either add yourself to `invite` in `registration.yaml`, or use the `//invite [your mxid here]` command on Discord.

 # Development setup

 * Be sure to install dependencies with `--save-dev` so you can run the tests.